 Since starting this project, we’re seeing a consistent 80% success rate for Classy accurately classifying the keywords we feed in.
-Where Classy does not have enough information for classification, we manually categorise the keyword and feed it back into the model.
+Where Classy does not have enough information for classification, we manually categorize the keyword and feed it back into the model.
 This means it’s constantly learning and improving in accuracy.

 In this video, you can see the process of adding training data, and then running Classy to classify a sample of keywords.

 The Classy effect